Ren33000/RAILS---Watch-list/README.md

 ## Introduction
-A little web app built on Ruby on Rails as a first solo full-stack project, built in 2 days.
+A little web app on Ruby on Rails as a first solo full-stack project, built in 2 days.
 You can create/ edit/ delete lists of movies.

 -The database schema was created on [Le Wagon DB schemas editor](https://kitt.lewagon.com/db)